Credonia Mwerinde

 Credonia Mwerinde (also spelled Ceredonia Mwerinde; born 30 July 1952–disappeared or died 17 March 2000) is the former high priestess and co-founder of the Movement for the Restoration of the Ten Commandments of God (MRTC), a sect that splintered from the Roman Catholic Church in Uganda.
-Before founding the movement, she was a shopkeeper, brewer, and a prostitute.
+Before founding the movement, she was a shopkeeper, brewer, and an alleged prostitute.
 She and two other group members approached Joseph Kibweteere in 1989 and said that the Virgin Mary had instructed him to take them in; together, Mwerinde and Kibweteere would found the MRTC in 1989.

 Early life

 Ceredonia Mwerinde was born 30 July 1952, in Bugarama Village in the Ntungamo District of Uganda.
 She grew up with a humble background.
 Her father was Paul Kashako, a Mukiga farmer of Catholic faith.
 Soon after her birth, her family took part in a government relocation program and moved to Kataate Village outside Kanungu.

 At the age of 20, Mwerinde married a local man and gave birth to a daughter, Agatha; her husband soon died from an unknown illness.
 Afterwards, she moved in with one of her brothers, and married again.
 Her next husband died again soon after, possibly of AIDS.
-Her third husband, who she married in 1979, was Eric Mazima, older than her and with substantial wealth.
+Her third husband, whom she married in 1979, was Eric Mazima, older than her and with substantial wealth.
 Mwerinde was his seventh wife.
-By 1984, they experienced severe marital problems; Mwerinde could not have his child (despite having at least two children previously) and she began to suffer severe convulsions, which she attributed to spirits brought on by her husband's other wives.
+By 1984, they experienced severe marital problems because they could not conceive a child together, despite having at least two children previously.
+She began to suffer severe convulsions, which she attributed to spirits brought on by her husband's other wives.
 On 24 August 1988, she told Mazima she had received a vision from the Virgin Mary, who she said told her several things, including that she should immediately divorce him.
 She continued to receive visions for some time.

-She worked as a barmaid for some time.
+Mwerinde worked as a barmaid.
 According to some tellings, before founding the movement she was a shopkeeper, brewer of banana beer, and a prostitute; her actual occupation of being a barmaid is strongly associated locally with prostitution.
 This telling of events (that she was a prostitute selling alcohol) may have been made up by Kibweteere to make her role seem analogous to that of Mary Magdalene, or made up by those seeking to discredit the group.